FREQUENTLY ASKED QUESTIONS

-IS NOW THE TIME TO SELL?
+IS NOW THE

 Most listings did not sell during the Great Recession due to fear and anxiety over the unexpected implosion of real estate, an ensuing banking crisis, and significant loss of consumer spending.
 Demand for high end luxury goods is driven by confidence in employment income, investible assets and home equity.
 Within a six-quarter period the Standard & Poor Index (SPI) fell from a high of 1450 to under 700, destroying trillions of investor net worth along with the balance sheets of every global bank on the planet.
 Housing prices dropped across the country by about 30%, wiping out most if not all homeowner equity positions.
 Employee stock options and bonus compensation packages became worthless and as Corporate America downsized, unemployment reached record heights.
 From an economist and financial analyst perspective the Great Recession was far more psychologically damaging than most people realize, resulting in risk avoidance and doubts about the future where liquidity reigned supreme as a hedge against further financial deterioration.